green-coding-solutions/documentation/content/en/docs/measuring/usage-scenario.md

 The `usage_scenario.yml` consists of these main blocks:

-- `networks` - Handles the orchestration of networks
+- Start of the file with some basic root level keys
 - `services` - Handles the orchestration of containers
+- `networks` - (optional) Handles the orchestration of networks
 - `flow` - Handles the interaction with the containers
-- `compose-file*` - A compose file to include.
+- `compose-file` - (optional) A compose file to include

-`*`: means these values are optional.

 Its format is an extended subset of the [Docker Compose Specification](https://docs.docker.com/compose/compose-file/), which means that we keep the same format, but disallow some options and also add some exclusive options to our tool.
 However, keys that have the same name are also identical in function - thought potentially with some limitations.

-At the beginning of the file you should specify `name`, `author`, and `architecture`.
-These will help you later on tell what the scenario is doing.

-**Linux** and **Darwin** are the only supported architectures.
-If you don't mention an `architecture` it will run on both.

-Please note that when running the measurement you can supply an additional name, which can and should be different from the name in the `usage_scenario.yml`.

-The idea is to have a general name for the `usage_scenario.yml` and another one for the specific measurement run.
+See also the note on [unsupported features](#unsupported-docker-compose-features)

+### Basic root level keys

 Example for the start of a `usage_scenario.yml`